Sir Christopher Hawkins, 1st Baronet: Father of the House

-For his loyal service to the Tory government, he was created a baronet in 1791 by William Pitt the Younger and by the time of his death had become Father of the House.
+For his service to the Tory government, Hawkins was created a baronet in 1791 by William Pitt the Younger and by the time of his death had become Father of the House.

 Land and mine-owner

 Sir Christopher inherited considerable estates from his father, but assiduously purchased additional land, eventually claiming that he could "ride from one side of Cornwall to the other without setting hoof on another man's soil."
 He bought well over a dozen manors, many of them – such as the manors of Grampound, of Mitchell, and of St Ives – to gain possession of rotten boroughs.

 He acquired the manors of Cargoll and of Trelundra to further his interests in Mitchell, but whilst attempting to improve some wasteland in Cargoll by deep-ploughing, lead ore was discovered.
 Sir Christopher set up the Old Shepherds Mine to exploit the lead and found additional silver, making the mine a considerable source of profit before it closed in 1820.
 Silver-lead ore (galena) was also discovered at East Wheal Rose in 1812, which grew to briefly be the largest lead mine in the country.
 East Wheal Rose was also the site of Cornwall's worst mining disaster in 1846 when 39 miners drowned in a flood.
 In 1818 he opened a copper and tin mine at St Ives, later known as St Ives Consols.
 At his stream works at Ladock, near Grampound, gold was found as well as tin.
 A specimen of Ladock gold was presented to the Royal Geological Society of Cornwall by Sir Christopher, who also published observations on the find in their Transactions.
 Sir Christopher was a partner in the Cornish Copper Company which established a smelting works at Copperhouse, built a canal to Hayle and extended the harbour there to export metal and import coal, timber, and other goods.
 He owned china clay mines in the St Austell area and substantially rebuilt the harbour at Pentewan to serve as a china clay port, connected to St Austell by the Pentewan Railway, a horse-drawn tramway.

 Sir Christopher obtained the post of Vice Lord Warden of the Stannaries, giving him considerable influence and control over mines and mining in Cornwall.